6.6 Importing Data by Drag-and-Drop

 Import code reading sequence

-When files are dropped into Origin, they are handled by one of two import routines.
+When files are dropped into Origin, they are handled by one of three import routines.

-- The older method involves calling a LabTalk section in a file called DOFILE.OGS.
-This user-modifiable file is installed in the Origin program folder as part of your Origin software.
+- The oldest method involves calling a LabTalk section in a file called DOFILE.OGS.
+This user-modifiable file is installed in the Origin Program Folder as part of your Origin software.
 This method is supported primarily to ensure backward-compatibility.

-- The newer (and preferred) method relies on an Origin import filter for different import types.
-Origin ships with a number of built-in filters, which have been saved as .OIF files in the \Filters folder of your Origin program folder.
+- One newer method relies on an Origin import filter for different import types.
+Origin ships with a number of built-in filters .OIF files in the \Filters folder of your Origin program folder.
 You can also create import filter by Import Wizard of Filter Manager

-When files are dropped into the Origin workspace, Origin does the following:
+When files are dropped into the Origin workspace, the following sequence occurs:

 - The Origin User Files folder and then Origin Program folder are searched for a file called DOFILE.OGS.
-It then looks for a section named [OnOpenExtension], where Extension is the file extension of the dropped file.
+If found, the file is examined for a section named [OnOpenExtension], where Extension is the file extension of the dropped file.
 If found, that section is executed and the file name is passed as an argument.

-- If an appropriate import filter is not found, you will be asked if you want to open the Import Wizard opens.
+- If no Connector exists and an appropriate import filter is not found, you will be asked if you want to open the Import Wizard to attempt file import.
 This gives you the opportunity to interactively parse the file, extract file information and, if so desired, save the settings as an import filter.

 Origin Import Filters

-Origin Import Filters are created with the Import Wizard.
 When creating an import filter, the normal sequence of events is to open the Import Wizard, select a data file, then step through a sequence of Wizard pages in which you interactively parse the file, select file and window naming options, select header information to be stored and re-used, etc. When you have finalized your import settings, you can store them as an import filter (saving the filter is highly recommended if you plan to import the same or similar files in the future).

-When creating an import filter, you have the option of (1) saving the filter with an Origin child window or (2) you can save the filter to a separate Origin Import Filter file (.OIF).
-The only real advantage to saving the filter with the child window is that the filter travels with the window itself and, thus, it becomes part of the Origin project file (OPJ) or child window file.
-The other option -- saving the filter as a separate .OIF file -- offers more flexibility as it allows you to select the filter on the first page of the Import Wizard, then click Finish (the filter contains all necessary import instructions).
+When creating an import filter, you have the option of saving the filter (a) in the Origin child window or (b) to a separate Origin Import Filter file (.OIF).
+An advantage of saving the filter with the child window is that the filter travels with the window itself and, thus, it becomes part of the Origin project file (OPJ) or child window file.
+The other option -- saving the filter as a separate .OIF file -- offers more flexibility as it allows you to choose from a number of filter files on the first page of the Import Wizard before clicking Finish (the filter contains all necessary import instructions).
 Both child window-based filters and OIF files support drag-and-drop file import.

-Another benefit of creating an import filter is that once created, the filter can be tweaked to import files that vary somewhat in their structure, without having to completely recreate every import specification.
-Filters are easily shared with colleagues, allowing standardization of import file handling among different work groups or geographically remote work sites.
+Once created, an import filter can be tweaked to import files that vary somewhat in their structure, without having to completely recreate every import specification.
+Filters are easily shared with colleagues, allowing standardization of import file handling among different work groups or geographically-remote work sites.

-Once defined, your import filter can be narrowly targeted to work only with, say, a particular file name (or variations on that file name) or it can be broadly targeted by specifying that it apply to all files with a particular file extension.
+Your import filter can be narrowly-defined to work only with a particular file name (or variations on that file name) or it can be broadly-defined to apply to all files with a given file extension.
 For instance, you might work with an instrument that automatically names data files in sequence using a scheme something like XYZ_001.CSV, XYZ_002.CSV, XYZ_003.CSV.
-Using the "*" wildcard character, you could target the filter at all .CSV files in your data file folder by specifying that the filter apply to any file with the name "*.CSV."
-Conversely, you could narrowly target the filter by specifying that the filter apply only to CSV files named "XYZ*.CSV."
+Using the "*" wildcard character, you could broadly target the filter to all .CSV files in your data file folder by specifying that the filter apply to any file with the name "*.CSV."
+Conversely, you could narrowly-target the filter by specifying that the filter apply only to CSV files named "XYZ*.CSV."